Grass Wonder: Background

-Grass Wonder is a chestnut horse with a white star, standing 15.3½ hands high bred in Kentucky by Phillips Racing Partnership & John Phillips, of the Darby Dan Farm.
+Grass Wonder was a chestnut horse with a white star, standing 15.3½ hands high bred in Kentucky by Phillips Racing Partnership & John Phillips, of the Darby Dan Farm.
 He was sired by Silver Hawk, an American-bred colt who finished third in the 1982 Epsom Derby and later became a successful breeding stallion, siring the 1997 Epsom Derby winner Benny the Dip, the 1999 St Leger winner Mutafaweq and the leading American turf performer Hawkster.
 Grass Wonder's dam Ameriflora was an unraced daughter of Danzig.
 She was a great-granddaughter of Soaring, an American broodmare who was the ancestor of many major winners including Glorious Song, Saint Ballado, Rahy and Singspiel.

 The yearling was consigned to the Keeneland sale in September 1996 and was bought for $250,000 by Nobuo Tsunoda.
-Grass Wonder was exported to Japan where he was trained by Mitsuhiro Ogata and was ridden in most of his races by Hitoshi Matoba.
+Grass Wonder was exported to Japan where he was trained by Mitsuhiro Ogata and was mainly ridden in his races by Hitoshi Matoba.

 Racing career

 1997: two-year-old season

 Grass Wonder began his racing by defeating nine opponents in a maiden race over 1800 metres at Nakayama Racecourse on 13 September 1997.
 A month later he followed up in the Ivy Stakes over 1400 metres at Tokyo Racecourse, winning from Machikane Sanshiro.
 In November he was moved up in class for the Grade II Keisei Hai Sansai Stakes over the same course and distance and won from Machikane Sanshiro and Courir Cyclone.
 On his final start of the season, Grass Wonder was one of fifteen colts to contest Japan's most prestigious race for juveniles, the Asahi Hai Sansai Stakes over 1600 metres at Nakayama on 7 December.
 Ridden by Matoba, he won by two and a half lengths from Meiner Love (later to win the Sprinters Stakes) who took second ahead of Figaro and Agnes World.

-In January 1998, Grass Wonder was voted Japanese Champion 2-Year-Old Colt at the JRA Awards.
+Grass Wonder was voted Japanese Champion 2-Year-Old Colt of 1997 at the JRA Awards.